azaespa/Calculator/README.md

 Still can function like an actual calculator except it doesnt clear the text fields yet and giving an error after clicking the number buttons again after clicking the equal button.

+PATCH 1.4
+Made the two inputs in readonly mode ehanced the color and hover effect of all of the buttons errors occur in PATCH 1.3 is already fixed